red-hat-storage/ocs-operator/must-gather/README.md

     ceph versions
     ```

-In order to get data about other parts of the cluster (not specific to ocs) you should
+In order to get data about other parts of the cluster (not specific to OCS) you should
 run `oc adm must-gather` (without passing a custom image).
 Run `oc adm must-gather -h` to see more options.

 ### How to Contribute